Galal-Abdelaziz/pands-project/README.md

 ![Terminal](img/terminal.png)

-* Now you can view the analysis images and txt files.
+* Now you can view the analysis images and txt file.

 ![View](img/view.png)